chrisradler/Bank-Management-System/README.md

 Client Side Actions:

-Login or signup
+-Login or signup

-Deposit money
+-Deposit money

-Withdrawal money
+-Withdrawal money

-Print statement
+-Print statement

-Check balance
+-Check balance

-Delete my account
+-Delete my account

-Update your account
+-Update your account

 Admin Side Actions:

 Login

-To see all of the present accounts
+-To see all of the present accounts

-Block an account
+-Block an account

-Print the statement of a specific account
+-Print the statement of a specific account

-Unblock the account
+-Unblock the account

-Delete the account
+-Delete the account

-Find the best clients and worst clients
+-Find the best clients and worst clients

-Average balance of the client
+-Average balance of the client

-See pending requests
+-See pending requests

-Approve or decline a request
+-Approve or decline a request